Indoor plants are usually easy to care for and fantastic at adding excitement to any room.

 Ficus Bonsai Tree

 Ficus Bonsai Tree is a fantastic decorative interior shrub, with Asian roots (sorry!).
-It’s green, lush look and small stature are just a few reasons why ficus is one of the world’s most popular evergreen indoor plants.
+It’s green, lush look and small stature are just a few reasons why ficus is one of the world’s most popular evergreen indoor plants that’s also easy to care for.

 The Ficus prefers a bright or half-bright location, but not direct sunlight.
 They like a lot of water and can handle watering twice a week.
 Of course, they’ll need more water in the summer than winter.